-The target setpoint (SP), along with the deviation bar appears on the Setpoint display (LCD).
+On the Setpoint display (LCD), the controller displays the target setpoint (SP), along with the deviation bar.

-• OUT Display
+OUT Display

-The target setpoint, PID number, and control output value, along with the control output bar appears on the Setpoint display (LCD).
+On the Setpoint display (LCD), the controller displays the target setpoint, PID number, and control output value to the secondary-loop, along with the control output bar.